 Watch #3.
 The third watch was midnight till 3 AM; it ended when the rooster crowed.

 Watch #4.
 The fourth watch was completed at dawn; therefore, it lasted from 3-6 AM.

-This four watch system differs from the Jewish system of dividing the night into three watches.
-So why does the Messiah use in today’s mashal the Roman four watch system, instead of our Jewish three watch system?
+However, this mashal is a Jewish mashal; not a Roman parable.
+The four watch system of the Romans differs from our Jewish system of dividing the night into three watches.
+So why does our Jewish Messiah use a four watch system; instead of our Jewish three watch system?

-We believe the reason the Messiah references these four times is because it coincides with the worship activities of the Beit HaMikdash (בֵּית־הַמִּקְדָּשׁ-HaShem’s Temple) in Jerusalem:
+We believe the reason the Messiah references these four times and watches is because these are the same times and watches that were used by the priests in the worship activities of the Beit HaMikdash (בֵּית־הַמִּקְדָּשׁ-HaShem’s House-Temple) in Jerusalem.
+Therefore this means:

 The Roman four watch system corresponds to the four watches of the Beit HaMikdash.

 Watch #1.
 The evening watch was 6-9 PM.
-This time speaks of the time of the first watch in the Beit HaMikdash, the House of Adonai.
+This time speaks of the time of the first watch in the Beit HaMikdash, the House of Adonai (the LORD).

 Watch #2.
 The midnight watch was 9 PM till midnight.
 This speaks of the time of the second watch in the Beit HaMikdash.